 Whatever you want from your day, though, do try and fit in one of these typical Viennese experiences.
 In particular, consider the local food-related options for your meals or snacks:

-We’ll call this your priority and also suggest you choose the local Melange coffee option and a Sachertorte cake (if you only have time for one café).
+We’ll call that your priority and also suggest you choose the local Melange coffee option and a Sachertorte cake (if you only have time for one café).

 Traditional foods in Vienna tend not to be vegetarian, though you can obviously find vegetarian and vegan options in restaurants now.